mravendi/mravendi.github.io/_posts/2020-06-16-cvoverview.md

 ![MultiClass](/images/cv_overview/encodedecode.png)

-In Chapter 6 of my book, you will learn to implement an encoder-decoder architecure for single-object segmentation using PyTorch.
+In Chapter 6 of my book, you will learn to implement an encoder-decoder architecture  for single-object segmentation using PyTorch.

 ### Multi-object Segmentation